The Generalized Friendship Paradox for Spectral Centralities: Centrality Paradox

-A centrality measure $\br: V\to [0,+\infty)$ is a non-negative function on vertices/nodes; we view $\br$ is a non-negative column vector in $\R^n$.
+A centrality index $\br: V\to [0,+\infty)$ is a non-negative function on vertices/nodes; we view $\br$ as a non-negative column vector in $\R^n$.
 It assigns to each node a non‐negative score reflecting its “importance” within the network structure, by aggregating simple nodal statistics like counts of neighbours or walks, through a weighting function to capture how influence or connectivity decays with distance.
-We refer to the survey article \cite{saxena2020centrality} for the discussion of various centrality measures.
-Here we focus on the following important ones. \begin{enumerate} \item {\bf Degree centrality:} Degree centrality is the most straightforward way to study a node’s importance: it simply counts how many connections the node has.
+We refer to the survey articles \citet{saxena2020centrality, shvydun2025zoo} and to the monograph of \citet{avrachenkov2022statistical} for detailed classifications and comparisons of centrality indices.
+Here we focus on the following important examples. \begin{enumerate} \item {\bf Degree centrality:} Degree centrality is the most straightforward way to study a node’s importance: it simply counts how many connections the node has.
 In an undirected network, this equals the total number of edges incident on the node.
 In a directed network, we distinguish between in-degree (the number of incoming links) and out-degree (the number of outgoing links).

-\item {\bf Eigenvector centrality:} Defines a node’s score proportional to the sum of its neighbors’ scores, i.e.\ as the principal eigenvector of the adjacency matrix.
+\item {\bf Eigenvector centrality:} Defines a node’s score proportional to the sum of its neighbors’ scores, i.e.\ as the principal eigenvector of the adjacency matrix (\citet{bonacich2007}).
 It highlights nodes connected to other well‐connected nodes, and in friendship‐paradox terms, identifies those whose friends are themselves highly central.

-\item {\bf Walk counts:} This is not in general considered as a centrality measure but plays a crucial role in many centrality measures (\cite{estrada2010generalized}).
-The rank is given through the number of walks of length $\ell$ starting from a vertex.
+\item {\bf Walk counts:} For an integer \(\ell \ge 0\) we define the walk count vector \(\br = A^\ell \mathbf{1}\); the entry \(r_i\) equals the number of walks of length \(\ell\) starting at node \(i\).
+Although this is not used as a centrality measure but we include it as it forms a basic building block for other centralities.
+Walk-based centrality indices of this type appear in \citet{estrada2010generalized} and in related communicability measures \citet{estrada2009communicability}.
+More broadly, many authors developed a family of matrix-function walk-based indices, including subgraph/communicability-based centralities, odd/even variants and functional centralities, and resolvent-based analogues; see e.g. \citet{estrada2005subgraph, rodriguez2007functional, estrada2010network}.

-\item {\bf Katz centrality:} Extends degree by counting all walks emanating from a node, exponentially down‐weighting longer walks via a parameter $\alpha<\frac{1}{\rho(A)}$, where $\rho(A)$ is the spectral radius of the adjacency matrix.
+\item {\bf Katz centrality:} This extends degree centrality by counting all walks emanating from a node, exponentially down‐weighting longer walks via a parameter $\alpha<\frac{1}{\rho(A)}$ (\citet{katz1953new}).
 It captures both direct ties and indirect influence, but still emphasizes nearer neighbors more heavily.